Blog

 How long does the registration and audit process take?

-This article was published on 20/02/2026.
-We strive to keep our content accurate and up to date, however NDIS Commission rules and requirements can change.
+This article was last updated on 28/04/2026.
+We strive to keep our content accurate and up to date; however, NDIS Commission rules and requirements can change.
 For the latest information, visit the NDIS Quality and Safeguards Commission website or contact our team.

 Free Check-in